chrisy781/chrisy781.github.io/index.md

 ### Addition of Brightness

-As explained in the method section, the input image is manipulated to increase its brightness.
+As explained in the method section, the input image is manipulated to increase it's brightness.
 This is increased by a rgb pixel value of 50 (out of a 0-255 range), at every pixel, uniformly across the RGB channels.
 As you can see in Image N6, the image becomes brighter, but also seems to lose some contrast.

 <p align="center">
   <img src="/Images/Original_vs_brightInput.png">